Skip to main content

 Fitting-out from a shell?

 If fitting-out a boat from a professionally-built shell only, then the boat has to conform to the Recreational Craft Regulations (RCR) when put into service, sold or transferred.
-We can assist with conformity to the RCR for a self-fit-out boat.
+We can assist with conformity to the RCR for a self-fit-out boat, through the required Post Construction Assessment (PCA) route.

 The shell must be supplied with Annex III paperwork.